 British Columbia Fires 2017

 The Canadian Red Cross recognizes the importance of strengthening existing support structures that were in community prior to the event and organizations providing critical services in host communities.
-Through Community Partnerships for the British Columbia Fires, the Red Cross is supporting the mobilization of resources to support critical emergency relief and recovery activities of partnering organizations.
+Through Community Partnerships for the British Columbia Fires, the Red Cross is supporting the mobilization of resources to support recovery and resilience-building in communities impacted by the 2017 British Columbia fires.

 - More information about Canadian Red Cross assistance for those affected by the British Columbia Fires 2017

 - More information about Community Partnerships for the British Columbia Fires 2017

 Alberta Wildfires 2016

 Through Community Partnerships in Alberta, the Red Cross is continuing to support community driven efforts that promote individual and community recovery with a focus on long term resiliency.
 As the recovery process continues, the Canadian Red Cross is now focusing our partnerships support on community-led projects that make strategic and sustainable contributions to longer-term recovery and resilience-building in the Regional Municipality of Wood Buffalo.

 - More information about Canadian Red Cross assistance for those affected by the Alberta Wildfires 2016

 - More information about the Community Organization Partnership Program for the Alberta Wildfires 2016

 How do I start?